Carlo Labruzzi, a painter who travelled with Sir Richard Colt Hoare - Outer wall of the enclosure of S. Sofia

 Henry Swinburne - Travels in the Two Sicilies.
 1777-1780

 The history of this church is similar to that of S. Maria in Cosmedin in Rome, which was redesigned and redecorated in the early XVIIIth century and then brought back to its assumed medieval aspect in the XXth century.
 Originally the interior of S. Sofia had the shape of a hexagon inserted in a decagon (ten side polygon) which resulted in an overall unusual star design.
-In 2011, with other Longobard monuments in Italy (e.g. Tempietto Longobardo at Cividale), S. Sofia was inscribed by UNESCO in their World Heritage List (external link - it opens in a separate page).
+In 2011, with other Longobard monuments in Italy (e.g. Tempietto Longobardo in Cividale, S. Giulia in Brescia, S. Salvatore at Spoleto and Tempio sul Clitunno near Spoleto), S. Sofia was inscribed by UNESCO in their World Heritage List.

 (left) Bell tower; (right) part of an inscription